ibm-cloud-docs/Backup/restore-OracleDB.md

 3. Click the Jobs tab.
 4. Find the job with the database that you want to restore, and click Restore in the Select Action menu for the job.
 The Restore dialog box shows the most recent safe set for the job.
 5. To restore the database from an older safe set, or from SSI (safe set image) files, follow one of these steps.
-   - To restore data from an older safe set, click the calendar button.
+   - To restore data from an older safe set, click the calendar.
 In the calendar that appears, click the date of the safe set from which you want to restore.
 To the right of the calendar, click the specific safe set that you want to use.
    - To restore data from SSI files on disk, select Directory on disk from the Source Device list.
 Click the folder.
 In the Select Folder dialog box, select the directory where the files are located, and click Okay.

    SSI files are full backups that are exported from the vault or backed up from a computer to disk instead of to a vault.
-It can be quicker to save backup files on physical media and transport them to a location for a restore than to restore data from a vault in a remote datacenter.
+It can be quicker to save backup files on physical media and transport them to a location for a restore than to restore data from a vault in a remote data center.
 You cannot restore from backups to disk (SSI files) until the safe set is imported into the vault and the {{site.data.keyword.backup_full}} Agent is synchronized with the vault.
    {: note}

 6. In the Files to Restore box, select the items that you want to restore.